 November is over!
+And that means NaNoWriMo is a wrap!
 I hope everyone had a fun and productive month with your novel projects.

 This year I did it.
 I surpassed 50,000 words on November 30th, coming in just under the wire to hit the NaNoWriMo goal!
 Here’s my writing progress chart:

 You’ll notice a lot of days with little progress, then days with mad bursts of progress to get caught up.
 This is a symptom of my writing style and my normal goal setting.
 I usually aim for 5,000 words a week, allowing for days with no progress.
 Add to that November has a holiday (Thanksgiving) and Lulu forum software was being updated (an initiative I spearheaded) and I had a fair amount of distraction.
 You can see that in the progress chart.

 What makes a difference is just putting pen to paper (or fingertip to keyboard) again and again.
 Consistency is important, but writing is writing, if you can maintain the daily goals or weekly goals, you’re making progress.